carbon-language/carbon-lang/docs/design/generics/details.md

 [generic parameter](terminology.md#generic-means-compile-time-parameterized)_.
 That means its value must be known to the caller at compile-time, but we will only use the information present in the signature of the function to type check the body of `AddAndScaleGeneric`'s definition.

+### Symbolic facet bindings

+In our example, `T` is a facet which may be used in type position in the rest of the function.
+Furthermore, since it omits the keyword `template` prefix, this is a symbolic binding. so we need to be able to typecheck the body of the function without knowing the specific value `T` from the caller.

-In this case, we know that any value of facet `T` implements the `Vector` interface and so has an `Add` and a `Scale` method.
+This typechecking is done by looking at the constraint on `T`.
+In the example, the constraint on `T` says that every value of `T` implements the `Vector` interface and so has a `Vector.Add` and a `Vector.Scale` method.

 Names are looked up in the body of `AddAndScaleGeneric` for values of type `T` in `Vector`.
 This means that `AddAndScaleGeneric` is interpreted as equivalent